Inflation

 What Does Inflation Mean

-Skyrocketing Price Of Goods And Services
+Skyrocketing Price of Goods and Services

-• Fuel oil up 59%
+• Fuel oil is up 59%

 • Gas up 50%

-• Utility up 28%
+• Utilities is up 28%

 • Used cars of 26%